-Researchers find alcohol plays no role in disclosing HIV status among RussiansJune 11th, 2012 in HIV & AIDS
+Researchers find alcohol plays no role in disclosing HIV status among RussiansJune 11, 2012 in Medicine & Health / HIV & AIDS

 Disclosure of HIV positive serostatus to sexual partners is considered an important public health goal to prevent new infections.
 Disclosure can motivate sex partners to make informed choices and change behavior through negotiation of safer sex practices.
 It might also prompt partner testing and counseling.